Abstract

 Annotation of pathogenic mutations in squamous cell carcinomas in association with actinic keratosis

 See the section entitled, “Annotation of pathogenic mutations in individual cells”, above for a description of this process.
-The full list of mutations is available in table S5 for interpretation, and our annotation of pathogenic mutations can be found in column W.
+The full list of mutations is available in Table S5 for interpretation, and our annotation of pathogenic mutations can be found in column W.

 We constructed phylogenetic trees for the 5 squamous cell carcinomas that evolved from the neighboring actinic keratoses (shown in figures 3F and 4A).
 Mutations were categorized as shared or private between the dominant clones in each area and respectively placed on the trunk or branch of each tree.
-Our determinations of trunk vs branch mutations are shown in the color-coded scatterplots of figures 3B and S6, and below we describe how these calls were made.
+Our determinations of trunk vs branch mutations are shown in the color-coded scatterplots of figures 3B and S7, and below we describe how these calls were made.

 Classifying mutations as shared or private was challenging, due to low tumor cell content and the presence of cross-contamination between different neoplastic areas.
 To take these factors into account, a mutation was considered present in the dominant clone of the AK or the SCC when it was more than 50% clonal.
 The clonality of a point mutation was estimated by its allele frequency relative to tumor purity and after accounting for cross contamination and the copy number/zygosity of the mutation.
 Despite establishing this cutoff, there were instances in which mutations from unrelated clones of keratinocytes appeared to be incorporated into the phylogenetic trees, requiring further refinement on a sample-by-sample basis.
 To further refine the mutations assigned to each clone, we generated histograms of mutant allele frequencies for the actinic keratosis and squamous cell carcinoma areas.
 Histograms tended to be multimodal, and we assumed each peak corresponded to the median mutant allele frequency of mutations in a given clone.
 We identified breaks between peaks in the histograms to remove clusters of low allele frequency mutations that likely stemmed from unrelated clones of keratinocytes.